-- financing projects in areas that are not used for hands-on apprenticeship in-class training (e.g., student residences, automobile parking, recreation facilities, faculty space, classrooms) or that primarily accommodate administrative functions; - duplication of already-funded activities or replacement of non-Ontario Government funding sources already committed to such projects; - replacement of any institutional or partnership contributions for projects previously approved for the TDA unless special approval is granted by the ministry; - funds cannot be used to purchase land, buildings or finance the construction of a free-standing building (i.e. constructing a new building from the ground up); - operating expenses related to COVID-19 health and safety measures, such as: - cleaning and sterilization of apprenticeship training classrooms and labs; - medical supplies and - other related operating expenses (i.e. structural barriers such as plexiglass; security to enforce physical distancing measures; additional tools to limit sharing between apprentices; etc.). - purchase of online learning software licenses. - internal development of digital content such as online training videos, learning modules etc.; - auditing costs; - costs eligible under the apprenticeship in-class training agreement; and - curriculum development.
+- Financing projects in areas that are not used for hands-on apprenticeship inclass training (e.g., student residences, automobile parking, recreation facilities, faculty space, classrooms) or that primarily accommodate administrative functions; - Duplication of already-funded activities or replacement of non-Ontario Government funding sources already committed to such projects; - Replacement of any institutional or partnership contributions for projects previously approved for the TDA unless special approval is granted by the ministry; - Funds cannot be used to purchase land, buildings, portables or finance the construction of a free-standing building (i.e., constructing a new building from the ground up that requires a foundation); - Operating expenses related to COVID-19 health and safety measures, such as: - Cleaning and sterilization of apprenticeship training classrooms and labs; - Medical supplies; and, - Other related operating expenses (i.e., structural barriers such as plexiglass; security to enforce physical distancing measures; additional tools to limit sharing between apprentices; etc.). - Purchase of online learning software licenses. - Internal development of digital content such as online training videos, learning modules etc.; - Auditing costs; - Costs eligible under the apprenticeship in-class training agreement; and - Curriculum development.